mgechev/angularjs-style-guide/README.md

 #Services

 * Use camelCase (lower or upper) for naming your services.
-* Encapsulate the business logic in models that are created using services.
+* Encapsulate the business logic in services.
-* For creating models it is preferred to use `service` instead of `factory`.
+* For creating services encapsulating the business logic is preferred to use `service` instead of `factory`.
 * For session-level cache you can use `$cacheFactory`.
 It is appropriate for caching results from requests or heavy computations.

 #Templates